colleowino/colleowino.github.io/_posts/2015-05-13-css-pesticide.md

 **How it works:**<br/>

-* In a webpage, everything is a rectanglular “block”.
+* In a webpage, everything is a rectangular “block”.
 Even the text.
 All represented by tags, some blocks will occupy a single line no matter their width, you can’t have other elements next to them.
 * Blocks/elements follow the box-model.
 They have borders, padding between the border and content inside them and margins between the border and elements outside them.
-* The important attributes of an element are its. width, height and position.
+* The important attributes of an element are its width, height and position.
 They are just 2D boxes.

 **Play time:**<br/>